 Here are the greatest “get well” messages of all time that are appropriate for the professional tone needed with a coworker.

-5. I wanted you to know I’m thinking of you and hoping you get well very soon.
+1. I wanted you to know I’m thinking of you and hoping you get well very soon.
 While it might be true that there is no “I” in team, our team is also not the same without a “u.”
 Hope you feel better and come back soon.

 6. Being sick is no fun.
 We all miss you, but please don’t push yourself to come back too quickly.
-Follow the doctor’s orders so that you can get well sooner rather than later.
+Follow the doctor’s orders and you’ll be better before you know it.
 I am looking forward to seeing you back when you’re ready.

-9. We hope you are feeling better after your surgery and are getting a little bit stronger every day.
+9. We hope you feel better and get stronger every day.
 There is a big [person’s name]-shaped hole in our team, and we cannot wait for you to come back to fill it.
 We hope you get well soon.

-10. I hope that you are well looked after and cared for while you’re getting better.
+10. I hope that you are well cared for while you’re getting better.
 You’ll be back in the grind in no time, and probably wishing you had more time to rest!
 My thoughts are with you, and I look forward to having you back.

 13. I was so sorry to hear about your [accident/surgery/illness, etc.].
-You are not just a colleague at work, but a mentor and an incredible friend.
-If there is anything I can do to help during this difficult time, please let me know, and I look forward to seeing you back soon.
+You are not just a colleague at work, but a friend.
+If there is anything I can do to help during this difficult time, please let me know.
+I look forward to seeing you back soon.

-16. We are all incredibly sorry to hear that you have been [injured/unwell, etc.].
-It sounds like you have a long road to recovery, but we hope you enjoy spending that time surrounded by the warmth of those you love.
+16. I am incredibly sorry to hear that you are unwell.
+While you recover, I hope you are surrounded by the warmth of those you love.
+Get well soon.

-18. We are keeping your seat warm and your [desk/tools, etc.] dust free.
+18. We are keeping your seat warm and your desk dust-free.
 They will be here, ready and waiting when you are well enough to come back.
 So, don’t worry about anything and take all the time you need to heal and recover.
 We are all thinking of you and wishing you well.

 20. I am hoping for your speedy recovery because lots of other people are eyeing your desk space and I don’t want to sit next to anyone else!
 Seriously, get better soon.
 You are greatly missed, and we can’t wait to have you back.

 21. Work isn’t the same without you there.
-I hope that you get well soon to not only feel better but to make this place feel normal again.
+I hope that you recover soon to not only feel better, but to make this place feel normal again.

-23. Your health is far more important than what is going on at work, so please take the time you need and get well soon, but don’t jump the gun without being 100%.
+23. Your health is far more important than what is going on at work, so please take the time you need and get well soon.
+Don’t jump the gun without being 100%.
 Work can wait, but your health cannot!

 24. I keep hoping to receive a postcard or email from you from a beautiful beach somewhere in the world!
 But that is only wishful thinking because it would mean you are not actually [sick/injured].
-Get well soon.
-You are in my thoughts every day.
+You are in my thoughts for a speedy recovery.

-25. Nobody can fill your shoes here at work, but we’re getting it done by hook or by crook.
+25. Nobody can fill your shoes here at work, but we’re getting it done, by hook or by crook.
 Set your mind at ease, and let us handle things until you’re well enough to come back.
+Rest well.

 27. I heard that you’re sick and wanted to send you my best wishes and hopes for your speedy recovery.
 Get your rest and get well soon.

-31. Your sense of humor has a way of brightening up my day and helps to make work go by much faster.
-Get well soon; your presence is sorely missed.
+31. Your presence has a way of brightening up my day and helps to make work go by much faster.
+Get well soon.
+Your presence is sorely missed.

-32. To my best friend and partner-in-crime at work.
-I really miss having you around to tackle problems together with me.
+32. You are my partner-in-crime at work and I really miss having you around.
 I hope you use your superpowers to make a speedy recovery.
 Until then, my cape is sitting on a hook, waiting for your return.

-33. I am grateful to be working alongside you, and I didn’t realize it until you fell ill.
-Get well soon, and I’ll be happy to see you back.
+33. I am grateful to be working alongside you, and I didn’t fully realize it until you fell ill.
+Get well soon, and I can’t wait to see you back.

 35. I know how miserable it is to be ill, and I hope that you get well soon.
-If there is anything you need, please feel free to get ahold of me.
+If there is anything you need, please absolutely let me know.

 36. I hope you know that there are so many people here at work who would drop everything to help you if you need it.
-Get well soon, but if you need help, please just ask.
+If you need help, please just ask.
+Get well soon.

 38. We miss you at work and hope that you get well soon.
-If there is anything you need that will help you out, feel free to let us know.
+If there is anything you need that will help you out, please do let us know.

 39. Your friends, your boss, the cleaners, and the person who makes us coffee every day all send their best wishes and hopes for a speedy recovery.
 But no one wishes it more than me.
-Hope you get better soon, my friend, I miss you.
+Hope you get better soon.
+I miss you.

 Best Get Well Quotes for Your Coworker